NessJade96/WebAPI-code-quiz/README.md

-make my first page layout with the HTML and CSS layouts etc. this is the start game button page when button is pressed it starts the timer count down funciton
+make my first page layout with the HTML and CSS layouts etc. this is the start game button page when button is pressed it starts the timer count down funciton and shows the first question

+1.  create clickevent
+2.  function inside click event - this function removes the "start" page and places the html with the first question -Example of questions structure. (an array of objects) var questions = [
+    {
+    question: "bleh",
+    answer: "string",
+    options: ["boolean", "wrong", "adamswrong", "string"],
+    },
+    {
+    question: "bleh",
+    answer: "string",
+    options: ["boolean", "wrong", "adamswrong", "string"],
+    },
+    ]
     Write the questions and answers.

 when the user selects the answers - a click event to happen with either correct or incorrect answers. (if else statment?) depending if correct then it is to cycle through the questions by replacing the html.